Kingsley James

 Kingsley Tyrone James (born 17 February 1992) is an English former football player and coach.

-A former Sheffield United youth team captain, he switched to Port Vale in summer 2011.
+A former Sheffield United youth team captain, he switched to Port Vale in the summer of 2011.
 He was loaned out to Chasetown in October 2011.
 He joined Hereford United on loan in January 2013.
-Port Vale were promoted out of League Two in 2012–13, and he left the "Valiants" to play for Hereford on a permanent basis.
+Port Vale were promoted out of League Two in 2012–13, and he left the "Valiants" to play for Hereford permanently.
 He represented England at semi-professional level.
-He switched to Chester in June 2014 and then FC Halifax Town in July 2015.
-He played for Halifax in their 2016 FA Trophy final victory over Grimsby Town, before he joined Macclesfield Town in July 2016.
-He played in the Macclesfield's defeat at the 2017 FA Trophy Final, and then returned to Chester in June 2017.
+He switched to Chester in June 2014 and then to FC Halifax Town in July 2015.
+He played for Halifax in their 2016 FA Trophy final victory over Grimsby Town before he joined Macclesfield Town in July 2016.
+He played in Macclesfield's defeat at the 2017 FA Trophy final and then returned to Chester in June 2017.
 He spent the second half of the 2017–18 campaign on loan at Barrow after Chester were unable to pay his wages.
-He signed with Guiseley in July 2018, and played for the club in the 2019 West Riding County Cup final.
+He signed with Guiseley in July 2018 and played for the club in the 2019 West Riding County Cup final.
 He joined Gainsborough Trinity in May 2019.
-He switched to Hyde United in June 2020 and was loaned out to Farsley Celtic in November 2020.
+He switched to Hyde United in June 2020 and was loaned to Farsley Celtic in November 2020.

 Club career

 Sheffield United

-James began his career as a youth team player at Championship club Sheffield United, after joining at the age of ten he went on to captain the likes of Kyle Naughton and Kyle Walker in the youth team.
-Kevin Blackwell handed him his first team début in the League Cup First Round 2–0 defeat by Hartlepool United at Victoria Park on 11 August 2010 – he was replaced by Jamie Ward on 66 minutes.
-This would prove to be his only appearance for the club, and he and teammate Phil Roe followed former United manager Micky Adams to League Two side Port Vale in July 2011.
+James began his career as a youth team player at Championship club Sheffield United; after joining at the age of ten, he went on to captain the likes of Kyle Naughton and Kyle Walker in the youth team.
+Kevin Blackwell handed him his first-team début in the League Cup first round 2–0 defeat by Hartlepool United at Victoria Park on 11 August 2010 – he was replaced by Jamie Ward on 66 minutes.
+This would prove to be his only appearance for the club.
+He and teammate Phil Roe followed former United manager Micky Adams to League Two side Port Vale in July 2011.
 Adams pursued the youngster despite having refused to offer him a new contract as United manager.